swcarpentry/r-novice-gapminder/03-seeking-help.md

 ### Reading Help files

-Previously, I showed you the `read.table` function for reading in files.
+Previously, I showed you the `create.project` function for reading in files.
 But how did I know what arguments to use?

 R, and every package, provide help files for functions.
 To search for help on a